vsds-cbs-nl/rancher-desktop-playground/argocd/readme.md

 # argocd

+Installation files are from <https://github.com/argoproj/argo-cd/releases>

 ## Install

 First create a certificate to use for https connections.
 This is needed to get the GUI available with nginx ingress.
 Create the tls secret with the lines below in the argocd namespace.
+The first line creates a new certificate, the second line creates a namespace in your cluster and the last line creates a secret with the generated certificate (server.key and server.crt)

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt -subj "/CN=*.localdev.me"